benkehoe/aws-sso-util/docs/lookup.md

 By default, the ids will not be printed when they are looked up; you can display them `--show-id`.

 The output is a CSV-formatted list of the assignments with the following columns:
+* Instance ARN
 * Principal type (`GROUP` or `USER`)
 * Principal id
 * Principal name, if it can be found, or `UNKNOWN` otherwise
-* PermissionSet id (the part of the ARN after the first slash, to get the ARN prepend the id with `arn:aws:sso:::permissionSet/`)
+* PermissionSet ARN
 * PermissionSet name
 * Target type (`AWS_ACCOUNT`)
 * Target id (account number)